310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 {% endbubble %}

 {% bubble Shinobu %}
-Taichou-dono is performing with so much energy~ He is jumping around while singing… Does he not get tired?
+Taichou-dono is performing with so much energy~ He’s jumping around while singing… Does he not get tired?
 {% endbubble %}

 {% bubble Tetora %}
-Mmm~ I think he’s got a different amount of stamina from us… It frustrates me to say this, but my performance a second ago took a lot out of me, so I’m gonna stay in the back to recover some of my energy.
+Mmm~ I think he’s got a different amount of stamina from us… It frustrates me to say this, but my performance a second ago took a lot outta me, so I’m gonna stay in the back to recover some of my energy.

 I’ll leave the rest to you and Midori-kun.
 {% endbubble %}